vickygr89/news-documentation/Documentation/AdministratorManual/Configuration/TypoScript/Index.rst

          Overload the demand object which is used to build the queries.

          .. note::
-			This is just important if you want to extend EXT:news.
-TODO: add link
+			This is just important if you want to extend EXT:news. :ref:`See here <extendClasses>`

+.. _tsLinkHrDate:
 link.hrDate
 """""""""""